jeremyfsu/hab-wspr-telemetry-decoder/README.md

 to APRS-IS currently.
 As far as I understand, only designated people are actually sending WSPR HAB spots to APRS-IS so they're seen on APRS.FI.

+## Update: now uses REDIS
+I've added support for REDIS.
+Now it will keep track of APRS packets sent and not send duplicates.

-Things I still would like to do:
+## Things I still would like to do:
-- The timing is tricky, sometimes this gets two good spots (course and fine positions), the 2 minutes later gets the course spot but misses the second finer spot.
-So it sends two APRS packets, first a fine position, then the course position missing altitude and speed.
-To solve this I want to add a Redis DB that acculmulates mutiple spots, and keeps the most accurate and recent data for sending to APRS, without sending duplicate APRS packets.
 - Build an embedded Google Map page that maps the balloons, and uses the above Redis to get periodic updates
-- Clean up the code a bit
+- Keep the last Grid value in REDIS.
+If, on the most recent update we only received a 4 digit grid, and it matched a previously received 6 digit grid, then send a new APRS packet but use the 6 digit grid position as long as it's still within the larger 4 digit grid.